tvararu/reps/README.md

 ===
 - increment the counter
 - reset it to 0
-- big ugly buttons so I can fat finger them while I'm doing my exercises
+- fat finger friendly UX so you can use it while working out
 - nothing else.

 License